Portuguese strike against austerity snarls transport

 "If you compare this strike to the previous general strikes in Portugal's democracy, this one clearly is in the low end," said Antonio Costa Pinto, research professor at the Institute of Social Sciences.

-He said the fact that the UGT was not onboard was one factor reducing participation, while the government's recent about-turn on pay cuts in public companies due to be privatised "must have dissuaded a certain part of the public sector".
+He said the fact that the UGT was not onboard was one factor affecting participation, while the government's recent about-turn regarding pay cuts in public companies due to be privatised "must have dissuaded a certain part of the public sector".

 Government spokesman Luis Marques Guedes told a briefing that "the strike does not solve the country's problems and it seems to us that the majority of Portuguese understand that".

-The government said it would not provide any figures on participation until the strike was over.
+The government said it would not provide any figures on participation until the strike is over.

 SECOND BAILOUT?